jerdog/auth0-blog/_posts/2018-09-06-developing-a-real-time-collaborative-editor-with-nodejs-and-express.markdown

   border: 1px solid white;
   background: linear-gradient(325deg, rgb(39, 107, 130) 0px, rgb(49, 84, 129) 100%);
 }
 ```

+For the views of your app, this is what you need.
+Next, you will create the JavaScript code to control the editor view.

 ### Pusher TextSync Editor Configuration
 Let's set up our TextSync editor, create a file `app.js` and paste in the following code,